huangwei-pku/huangwei-pku.github.io/research.md

 ### Working Papers

-**Impact of Tenure Track System on Academic Research: Evidence from Chinese Universities.** with Qingfeng Liu, Jianwei Xing, and Shilin Zheng.
-Revision Requested at *Journal of Labor Economics*.

 **How Do Public Pensions Change Eldercare and Social Customs with Son Preference: Evidence from China.** with Naijia Guo and Ruixin Wang.
 Revision Requested at *Journal of Development Economics*.

 **How Does Undervaluation in Medical Savings Accounts (MSAs) Affect Healthcare Utilization?
 Evidence from Administrative Data in China.** with Xiaoyan Lei and Yuqi Ta.
 Revision Requested at *Journal of Health Economics*.

+**Externality of Poverty on Human Capital Accumulation: Evidence from Random Class Assignments in China.** with Yueping Song, Yiping Wang, and Hantao Wu.
+Revision Requested at *Journal of Public Economics*.

 **Land Expropriation, Household Behaviors, and Health Outcomes: Evidence from China.** with Yuqi Ta and Boxian Wang.
 Revision Requested at *Journal of Development Economics*.

-**Externality of Poverty on Human Capital Accumulation: Evidence from Random Class Assignments in China.** with Yueping Song, Yiping Wang, and Hantao Wu.
-Revision Requested at *Journal of Public Economics*.

-**Motherhood Penalty and Low Fertility in China: A Pseudo-Event Study.** with Yiping Wang, Hantao Wu, and Yi Zhou.
-Revision Requested at *Journal of Population Economics*.

-**Economic Policy Uncertainty, Health Status, and Mortality.** with Xiaoyan Lei and Miao Yu, Revision Requested at *Social Science & Medicine*.
+**Impact of Tenure Track System on Academic Research: Evidence from Chinese Universities.** with Qingfeng Liu, Jianwei Xing, and Shilin Zheng.
+(Under Review)

 **The Lasting Impact of Early-Life Exposure to ‘Black Death’: Evidence from 1910-1911 Manchurian Plague in China.** with Luoqi Yuan.
+(Under Review)

+**Gender Peer Effects and Social Determinants in a High-Stakes Examination.** with Xinzheng Shi and Ming-ang Zhang.
+(Under Review)

 **What is in ‘Moral Hazard’ of Health Insurance?
 Evidence from Quasi Experiments in China.** with Chuanchuan Zhang.